-ART301 ART 3 (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: INSTRUCTOR APPROVAL OR 'A' IN AR T201 ART 2
+ART301 ART 3 (ELECTIVE) 1 YEAR 1 CREDIT

+PREREQUISITE: INSTRUCTOR APPROVAL OR R 'A' IN ART201 ART 2

-This course builds on the students' drawing and painting skills gained from the previous Art II course.
-It is designed to enable the advanced art student to develop their individual artistic expression and personal artistic vocabulary in the creation of new works of art.
-More advanced, prolonged, drawing, painting, and mixed media projects of various subjects are explored with an emphasis on perfecting various skills and techniques while applying previously introduced fundamental concepts and elements of visual art.
-This course includes drawing with graphite, charcoal, pen and ink, and mixed media, painting with watercolor and acrylic on paper, wood panel, and canvas, and printmaking.
-The use of color is further explored and emphasized in various projects.
-As students continue to develop artistically, various new subjects and opportunities are introduced in order to prepare the student's art portfolio for presentation.
-Various elements of art history are incorporated into the introduction of certain art projects.
-Students are taught to use sketchbooks regularly to develop ideas.
+This course builds or the students' drawing and paintin ng skills gained from the previous

+Art II course.
+It is a designed to enable the advanc ed art student to develop their

+• • ocabulary in the creation of new

+inting, and mixed media projects

+on perfecting various skills and

+lamental concepts and elements

+of visual art.
+This course includes drawing with graphite, charcoal, pen and ink, and

+paper, wood panel, and canvas,

+• red and emphasized in various

+ally, various new subjects and

+the student's art portfolio for

+• , j propriated into the introduction of

+certain art projects. succents are taught to use sketch books regularly to develop ideas.

-ART302 CREATIVE DESIGN 3 (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: INSTRUCTOR APPROVAL OR 'A' IN ART202 CREATIVE DESIGN 2
+ART302 CREATIVE DESIGN 3 (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: INSTRUCTOR APPROVAL OR 'A' IN DESIGN 2 ART202 CREATIVE

 This advanced art class takes a closer, deeper look at design from various aspects, exploring some new media and design concepts.
 It is designed to further develop and take each student's skills and understanding of visual fundamentals in two-dimensional design and threedimensional creative design to a deeper level.
 Idea development and creative thinking exercises and techniques are taught as part of the regular coursework and recorded in ideabooks regularly throughout the course.
-This class focuses on understanding a variety of applied arts through creative projects such as: handmade Book Design, Product/Package Design, Typography & Lettering, Graphic Design, Ceramics, Assemblage, Printmaking, Painting, and Sculpture, 1st semester, students apply the fundamental visual design elements and principles as they create themed, larger mixed-media compositions-using such material as pen and ink, matte medium, torn and cut paper, collage elements and paint on wood panel and paper.
+This class focuses on understanding a variety of applied arts through creative projects such as: handmade Book Design, Product/Package Design, Typography & Lettering, Graphic Design, Ceramics, Assemblage, Printmaking, Painting, and Sculpture.
+1st semester, students apply the fundamental visual design elements and principles as they create themed, larger mixed-media compositions-using such material as pen and ink, matte medium, torn and cut paper, collage elements and paint on wood panel and paper.
 Projects are often derived from biblical passages, literature, and architecture as a guide and inspiration to creating a series of compositions and design projects.
 The 2nd semester emphasizes the same fundamental design elements and principles applied to 3-dimensional design, beginning with handmade book/box/package design, ceramics, followed by sculpture projects using ceramics, wood, metal, paint, paper, pencil, and other materials.
 Allusions to art history are incorporated into the class lessons.
 This class is based on biblical principles and concepts that are foundational and integrated into each lesson.